back

 What is Prompt Engineering?

-Prompt engineering is the art and science of crafting effective inputs (prompts) to guide AI models toward generating desired outputs.
-As highlighted in the official prompting guide from OpenAI, well-designed prompts can significantly improve the performance and reliability of AI-generated content.
+Prompt engineering is the art of crafting effective inputs (prompts) to guide AI models toward generating desired outputs.
+The same question asked in different ways can give you completely different model outputs.

 Why is Prompt Engineering Important?